pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines.md

 Most of the day-to-day work of managing machines is covered here.
 Utilising machines to do work -- for example, commissioning, testing, and deploying them -- is discussed in [How to deploy machines](/t/how-to-deploy-machines/nnnn).

+* How to create, delete, and configure machines

 <a href="#heading--how-to-create-delete-and-configure-machines"><h2 id="heading--how-to-create-delete-and-configure-machines">How to create, delete, and configure machines</h2></a>

 This section shows you: